anandbosedev/anandbosedev/README.md

 I'm Anand Bose.
 I used to do [#AndroidDev](https://anandbose.dev/tag/AndroidDev/) since Android 2.3 (Gingerbread).
 Kotlin enthusiast since the 1.0 of the language.
 I am currently working as lead of Android team at [Appstation](https://appstation.in) and [Applab](https://applab.qa).

 A few things I enjoy most:
-* 🧑‍💻 My professional position of native Android app developer
+* 🧑‍💻 Making apps for Android with Kotlin and Jetpack Compose
-* ✨ Exploring data science, algorithms and blockchain
+* ✨ Exploring Linux and open source
 * 🧵 Blogging and talking tech
 * 👨‍👩‍👦 Having fun times with family
 * 📸 Wandering & Photography